 - Misunderstandings and disputes are reduced.

 - If problems do occur they can be promptly resolved.

 - The independent complaints procedure operated by the Codes can be used for complaint resolution.

 Looking for somewhere to stay over the summer months?

-Whether you’re planning to start an internship, summer school, language school, study, shop, attend a conference or explore further afield – we’re the perfect base for an affordable city centre break and we have a wide range of summer accommodation options available.
+Whether you’re planning to work, study, shop, attend a conference or explore further afield, we’re the perfect base for an affordable city centre break and offer a wide range of room options.

-Plus, you don't even have to be a student to stay with us over the summer… all bills and internet access are included in the rent, and you’ll feel safe and secure with our 24-hour security and on-site maintenance teams.
+Did you know, you don't have to be a student to stay with us over the summer?
+All bills and internet access are included, and you’ll feel safe round-the-clock with our 24-hour security and on-site maintenance teams.